 How To Identify Sales Prospects

 When you are generating leads, every lead may seem valuable and worth investing in.
 But for effective sales prospecting it is important to identify the ones that matter the most.
-Here are a few tips on identifying your sales prospects.
+Here are a few tips on qualifying your sales prospects.

 1. Assess the Demand